clustericious/Yars/README.md

 ## Accelerated downloads with nginx

 One of the advantages of Clustericious is that it integrates with a number of different webservers.
 You can do testing with hypnotoad, which comes with [Mojolicious](https://metacpan.org/pod/Mojolicious) (and thus a prerequisite of [Clustericious](https://metacpan.org/pod/Clustericious) and Yars), and then deploy to production with a more capable webserver, such as nginx.
-The integration with nginx allows for handing off some of the workload to nginx; hypnotoad is good for serving dynamic web apps, but nginx is better for serving static files.
+The integration with nginx allows for handing off some of the workload to nginx; hypnotoad is good for serving dynamic web applications, but nginx is better for serving static files.
 So with this next configuration we will show you how to configure Yars to handle the selection of servers and disks and hand off the actual serving of the static file to nginx.

 Once again we put the nginx configuration in its own file so that we can reuse it with other [Clustericious](https://metacpan.org/pod/Clustericious) services.

     ---
     # ~/etc/nginx.conf